The AIRI plug-and-play algorithm for image reconstruction in radio-interferometry: variations and robustness

-We compare the performance of the proposed algorithms with several other methods: CLEAN\footnote{\href{https://gitlab.com/aroffringa/wsclean/}{https://gitlab.com/aroffringa/wsclean/}} \cite{offringa2017optimized}, a matching-pursuit algorithm which is the reference algorithm in the RI imaging community and is thus considered a meaningful baseline; a UNet \cite{zhang2020plug} that was trained on the proposed synthetic datasets to solve the RI imaging problem in a supervised end-to-end fashion for each $\Delta T$; and the Sparsity Averaging Reweighted Analysis approaches uSARA \cite{terris2023image} and SARA\footnote{\href{https://github.com/basp-group/Faceted-HyperSARA}{https://github.com/basp-group/Faceted-HyperSARA}} \cite{carrillo2012sparsity}, which are, respectively, slightly evolved versions of the traditional FB \eqref{eq:monotone_FB} and PD algorithms \eqref{eq:monotone_PD}, leveraging a redundant wavelet dictionary to impose simultaneous sparsity in multiple wavelet bases and a reweighting procedure to account for a nonconvex log-sum prior. uSARA and SARA have been exhaustively validated for RI imaging, where they have defined new state-of-the-art.
+In order to investigate the influence of the training dataset on the denoising prior, we propose two versions for both AIRI and cAIRI underpinned by two sets of denoisers trained with different datasets.
+We denote by AIRI\textsubscript{OAID} (resp. cAIRI\textsubscript{OAID}) the AIRI (resp. cAIRI) algorithm relying on denoisers trained on the OAID dataset, while AIRI\textsubscript{MRID} (resp. cAIRI\textsubscript{MRID}) relies on denoisers trained on the MRID dataset (see Fig.~\ref{fig:exponentiated}).
+Following \citep{terris2023image}, random rotations are applied before applying the denoising network, which improves stability of the algorithms \citep{terris2024equivariant}.
+The algorithms are implemented with MATLAB.

-We further test our algorithms with the BM3D denoiser \cite{dabov2007image} in \eqref{eq:monotone_FB} and \eqref{eq:monotone_PD} instead of the proposed trained denoiser.
-We stress that BM3D is a non-trained denoiser, which allows circumventing the lack of training data in RI imaging; however, it does not yield convergent PnP algorithms and suffer from slow inference time.
-The algorithm with a BM3D denoiser plugged into \eqref{eq:monotone_FB} is named uPnP\textsubscript{BM3D} and the one with BM3D plugged into \eqref{eq:monotone_PD} is named cPnP\textsubscript{BM3D}.
+We compare the performance of the proposed AIRI and cAIRI algorithms with several state-of-the-art RI imaging methods : (i) multi-scale CLEAN (MS-CLEAN) implemented in the C++ WSClean software package\footnote{\href{https://gitlab.com/aroffringa/wsclean/}{https://gitlab.com/aroffringa/wsclean/}}\textsuperscript{,}\footnote{The full command is: \texttt{wsclean -multiscale -niter 30000 -weight uniform -gain 0.1 -mgain 0.6 -threshold 0.001 -no-reorder -minuvw-m 0.001 -auto-mask 0.001 -mem}.} \citep{offringa2017optimized}; (ii) the UNet from \citep{zhang2020plug} that was trained on the proposed synthetic datasets to solve the RI imaging problem in a supervised end-to-end fashion for each $\Delta T$; (iii) uSARA and SARA, the MATLAB implementations of which are available in the \href{https://basp-group.github.io/BASPLib/}{BASPLib} code library.
+We further test our algorithms with the BM3D denoiser \citep{dabov2007image} in Algorithms~\ref{algo:pnp_fb} and \ref{algo:pnp_pd} instead of the proposed trained denoiser.
+BM3D is a non-trained denoiser and we tuned its denoising noise level to achieve the best possible image quality.
+However, it does not yield convergent PnP algorithms and suffers from slow inference time.
+The algorithm with a BM3D denoiser plugged into Algorithm~\ref{algo:pnp_fb} is named uPnP\textsubscript{BM3D} and the one with BM3D plugged into Algorithm~\ref{algo:pnp_pd} is named cPnP\textsubscript{BM3D}.